 I am a Chartered Psychologist having successfully completed a Doctorate in Counselling Psychology and I am now awaiting my final viva on my thesis concerning an assessment from the clients’ perspective of a short-term intervention implemented in primary care.
-This doctorate is recognised by the accrediting bodies of BACP, UKCP, BPS and HCPC.
+This doctorate is recognised by the accrediting bodies of BPS and HCPC.
 I also have full clinical membership as an accredited existential-phenomenological psychotherapist with the BACP.
 I have trained in integrative models, mindfulness-based approaches, integrative models, and this informs my main mode of practice of existential-phenomenological therapy.
 I have also had training on human sexuality, ethics, social and cultural factors, couples therapy, family and systemic therapy, leadership training, group therapy training, critical psychopathology and diagnosis, life span and supervision training.
 I take the view that each client has unique needs and therefore I do not subscribe to one set theory or model and take a personalised and strongly relational approach.
 Research shows that the therapeutic relationship is the most important factor for change and accordingly I put great emphasis on the relational dynamics.
 It is essential that you find a therapist that you feel comfortable with, so please do not hesitate to contact me with any questions or book an initial consultation, with no obligation to continue.

 The majority of my experience has been gained working as a Clinical Lead and Supervisor for an organisation called EASE Wellbeing.
 This organisation is operational within GP practices in primary care of the NHS in both London and Oxfordshire and implements a short-term goal-oriented model for adults with anxiety and depression.
 I conduct psychological assessments, together with robust risk assessments, client allocations and referrals at two GP practices, before taking up a supervisory role and overseeing other clinicians’ clinical work across the service.
 I have extensive experience delivering the full intervention and conduct individual supervision with trainees at EASE Wellbeing and have weekly group and individual supervision myself.
 I am involved in clinician training, developing the therapeutic protocol and new business developments, as well as attending conferences and conducting research.